dcarpintero/dapp-real-state/README.md

 ## Credits

-- Storefront and listed property images have been designed using resources from Freepik.com.
+- Storefront image has been designed using resources from Freepik.com.